Guide to choosing the best sports headphones.

 Polarized lenses are resistant, reduce glare and block up to 99% of UVA/B rays.
 That said, you can change them, such as for Trail Blue (TLV 28%) or Road Orange (TLV of 20%).

 You can also order them with your prescription lenses.
-These dark glasses and Bluetooth sport headphones are IPX4 certified.
+These sunglasses and Bluetooth sport headphones are IPX4 certified.
 They can withstand rain without problems, although they cannot be completely submerged.

 On the right side there is a multifunction button to manage Bluetooth pairing/power on, playback and song switching.
 They also integrate a touch-sensitive surface that allows you to manage the volume or activate the personal assistant.
 In addition, they feature an LED indicator light and USB-C port for the charging cable (included with purchase).

 The Bose Music app, available for iOS and Android devices, is required to initially set the Tempo Frames.
 You need to create an account and then the app syncs with the sports headset/glasses.
-The application is simple and does not have an equalizer, something we regret.
+The application is simple and does not have an equalizer, which is too bad.

 At moderate volumes the bass is perceived with greater depth.
 On the other hand, the mid and high tones stand out for their clarity.
 The sound profile emphasizes the treble/midrange and leaves the bass a bit weak.
 We tested them playing instrumental songs and were pleased with the clarity and detail of the different voices and instruments.

-The most surprising thing about these sports headphones/dark glasses is how well the audio and external ambient noise is perceived.
+The most surprising thing about these sports headphones/sunglasses is how well the audio and external ambient noise is perceived.
 They are perfect for outdoors as they let you hear sounds such as sirens or nearby cars.

 These sports headphones have a battery life of eight hours of continuous playback at medium volumes, although results vary according to volume levels.

-It is a capability that leaves something to be desired, but it is understandable due to its lightweight design.
+It's a capability that leaves something to be desired, but it's understandable due to its lightweight design.
 They feature a fast charging system thanks to the USB-C port and full charge takes only one hour.

 The Bose Frames Soprano sports headphones and dark glasses are very comfortable and attractive.
 They are ideal for outdoor exercise.
 If you are only looking for sound quality we recommend In-Ear headphones, but if you are looking for glasses/speakers for exercise they are the best option.
 Interested?
 Find the best price on this link.